 By adding a connector between the dots, you can add an extra dimension to an already information-dense chart: The connector adds a focus on the delta between two values or the range between a minimum and maximum value.

-The most simple alternative to a dot plot is a bar (or column) chart.
-Instead of using relative position on the numerical axis, the bar chart uses the length of the bar to communicate the value.
-To replace multi-series dot plots, one can choose between a stacked or a grouped bar chart.
-This makes comparison within and between categories possible.
+This is probably the most simple alternative to a dot plot.
+Bar charts represent values with bar length rather than relative position on a numerical axis.
+To replace multi-series dot plots, one can choose either a stacked or grouped bar chart, facilitating comparisons within and between categories.

 Gridlines are what turns a set of barbells into an actual chart with a proper context.